 Domestic Abuse Includes Some of the key indicators Any threatening behaviour, violence or abuse between adults or young people, who are or have been intimate partners, family members or extended family members, regardless of age, gender or sexuality or social status.
 Rarely is domestic abuse a one-off incident.
 Physical, psychological, sexual or financial abuse.
 Patterns of controlling and coercive behaviour.
 Child to parent/carer abuse.
 Abuse towards elderly family members.
 Female Genital Mutilation (FGM).
 Honour based violence, committed to protect or defend the honour of the family and community.
 Forced marriage.
 Children can experience it by seeing and/or hearing the abuse, or seeing the injuries or distress afterwards, as well as being directly targeted.
 Unexplained bruises or injuries.
 Unusually quiet or withdrawn.
 Fear, anxiety or panic attacks.
 Frequent absences from work or other commitments.
 Stops talking about their partner/family member.
 Is always accompanied by their partner/family member.
 Becomes isolated and withdrawn from friends and other family.
 Doesn't have control over possessions or money.
 Anxious about being away from home and rushes to get back.
-Radicalisation Includes Some of the key indicators RadicalisationIncludesThe process that moves a person to legitimise their support for or use of violence.• Exposure to violent and inappropriate material.The promise of an ideology which gives purpose and belonging.
-Can take place over a long time period or happen quickly.• Exposure to violent and inappropriate material.The promise of an ideology which gives purpose and belonging.
-Can take place over a long time period or happen quickly.• Exposure to violent and inappropriate material.The person may not understand that they have been radicalised.• Exposure to violent and inappropriate material.Extremist recruiters speak directly to the vulnerabilities people experience at times in their lives, e.g. sense of not belonging, low self-esteem, issues at home, involvement with gangs/criminal groups or identity crisis with their cultural heritage.
+Radicalisation Includes Some of the key indicators The process that moves a person to legitimise their support for or use of violence.
+The promise of an ideology which gives purpose and belonging.
+Can take place over a long time period or happen quickly.
+The person may not understand that they have been radicalised.
+Exposure to violent and inappropriate material.
+Being recruited in person - online or face-to-face.
+Joining extremist organisations.
+Justifying the use of violence to solve societal issues.
+Seeking to recruit others to an extremist ideology.
+Extremist recruiters speak directly to the vulnerabilities people experience at times in their lives, e.g. sense of not belonging, low self-esteem, issues at home, involvement with gangs/criminal groups or identity crisis with their cultural heritage.
 The expression of extremist views Accessing extremist websites/social networks or possessing extremist, violent literature.
 Behavioural changes, anger and use of inappropriate language.
 Becoming disrespectful and intolerant of others.
 Using words and phrases that sound scripted, talking about 'us' and 'them'.
 Sympathies, admiration or associations with known extremists.
 Advocating violent actions or means.
 Changing name or friends.